Arnold has given us some of the most beautiful succinct gym quotes over the years.

 While it is the production of NO2 that leads some to believe that Citrulline can aid with the treatment of Erectile Dysfunction.

 Experts agree that this would be mild in terms of it’s effectiveness as a treatment.

-As a preworkout, research supports athletes generating increased endurance and lower levels of fatigue when supplementing Citrulline.
+As a preworkout, limited research supports increased endurance and lower levels of fatigue when supplementing Citrulline.

 This is in keeping with it’s primary benefits of increasing blood flow and vasolidation.